DubbaThony/WTF-NMF-CA-PLv4/README.md

  Everything not explicitly prohibited in this license is implictly permitted.

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+    DO WHAT THE FUCK YOU WANT BUT ITS NOT MY FAULT AND CREDIT AUTHORS PUBLIC LICENSE
+   TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

   0. You just DO WHAT THE FUCK YOU WANT TO.